simeononsecurity/simeononsecurity.ch/content/articles/who-designates-whether-information-is-classified/index.en.md

 **Important distinctions:**

-- **Derivative classifiers** do not decide if information should be classified - they apply existing classification decisions.
+- **Derivative classifiers** don't decide if information should be classified - they apply existing classification decisions.
 - They must receive formal training in derivative classification.
 - They are responsible for carrying forward classification markings and properly citing sources.